dietotter/cpp-learning/conspect.md

 This also works with function params: `printValue(5 + 3);`
 - It's also possible with classes: (consider *class Cents*) `Cents{ 7 }`.
 Full example of this: see `conspect/src/classes/anonymous-objects.cpp`
+- In C++, anonymous objects are primarily used to pass or return values without having to create lots of temporary variables.
+Memory allocated dynamically is also done so anonymously (which is why its address must be assigned to a pointer)
+- Anonymous objects are treated as *rvalues*
+- **Note**: Some compilers, such as Visual Studio, will let you set non-const references to anonymous objects.
+This is non-standard behaviour

+## Nested types in classes
+- We can define (nest) other types in classes under the appropriate access specifier
+- If we move `enum FruitType { APPLE, BANANA, CHERRY };` inside `class Fruit`, we can now refer to enum values from outside the class as `Fruit::APPLE` (considering its under the `public` access specifier)
+- Classes essentially act as a namespace for any nested types.
+Note that because *enum classes* also act like namespaces, if we'd nested *FruitType* inside *Fruit* as `enum class` instead of `enum`, we'd access the APPLE enumerator via `Fruit::FruitType::APPLE`
+- Typedefs, type aliases and other classes can also be nested into classes.
+Nested classes have the same access to members of the enclosing class that the enclosing class does.
+Though the nested class does not have nay special access to the `this` pointer of the enclosing class.
+- Nested types can't be forward declared (though this may change in future C++)
+- The example of nested class: an iterator class

+## Timing my code (using timer)
+- From C++11, we can use `<chrono>` library.
+Though as using it is a bit *arcane* (as learncpp author called it), we can encapsulate chrono's timing functionality we need into a class.
+See `conspect/src/timer.cpp` (there's also how to use it)
+- Make sure to use release build when timing, not debug
+- Results of timing can be significantly impacted by a lot of things (e.g. system doing cpu/memory/hard drive intensive stuff)